 Life is sacred in Judaism.
 Banning potentially life-saving medical procedures and interfering with a doctor’s decision-making runs contrary to the Jewish commandment to protect life.
-This cohort brings together Jewish communities to pursue reproductive justice together.
+This cohort brings together Jewish communities to pursue reproductive health and rights together.

 For nearly 85 years, WRJ has been a leading advocate for reproductive rights and health, adopting more than a dozen resolutions affirming a strong and vocal stance and mobilizing its members to speak out for the rights of those who are pregnant to exercise moral authority over their own bodies.
 WRJ was among the first in our Movement to call for access to information about contraception in 1935 and for abortion reform in 1965.
 On the matter of abortion, WRJ stated: “We believe that the right to choose on the matter of abortions is a personal decision based on religious, moral or cultural values and beliefs; it should not be determined for others by special interest groups whether religious or otherwise, nor should government be the enforcing agency for their points of view” (Women’s Rights, 1977).

-This resource guide is intended to help Reform sisterhoods, congregations, and individuals mobilize and advocate for reproductive justice in their own communities.
-The suggested list of actions below was written to help kickstart your communities’ advocacy around reproductive justice.
+This resource guide is intended to help Reform sisterhoods, congregations, and individuals mobilize and advocate for reproductive health and rights in their own communities.
+The suggested list of actions below was written to help kickstart your communities’ advocacy around reproductive issues.

 Thank you to our donors who make this work possible.

-- Reproductive Justice as a Reform Jewish Issue - The Reform Movement, led by Women of Reform Judaism, has long supported the right to make decisions about one's own reproductive health according to one's own beliefs.
+- Reproductive Health and Rights as a Reform Jewish Issue - The Reform Movement, led by Women of Reform Judaism, has long supported the right to make decisions about one's own reproductive health according to one's own beliefs.
 Learn more about why this is a Reform Jewish issue and what the movement has done to pursue reproductive justice since 1935.

-- Reproductive Justice through Jewish Text - Jewish text and tradition have much to offer the reproductive justice conversation.
+- Reproductive Health and Rights through Jewish Text - Jewish text and tradition have much to offer the reproductive justice conversation.
 Download and discuss this document with your Reform Jewish congregation or community.

 The actions below are not intended to be an exhaustive list of ways to make change, rather serve as a guide or starting point.
 After determining with your community where your priorities lie, feel free to think creatively about the types of actions you would like to take.